 - In some cases, people may experience numbness and tingling sensations.
-This is mostly reported on the right side of the body and is linked to vitamin B12 overdose.
+This is mostly reported on the right side of the body and is linked to its overdose.

-- Excessive vitamin B12 in the body may cause problems with the sleep patterns of some people.
+- Excessive vitamins in the body may cause problems with the sleep patterns of some people.
 Vitamin B12 acts as an energy booster for the body.
 Therefore, an overdose of this vitamin may lead to insomnia.